LindsellR/Chat-Demo/README.md

 ```
 ---

-## Dependencies

-The project uses the following main libraries:

-react-native-gifted-chat: For the chat UI.
-- firebase: For backend services including authentication, Firestore, and storage.
-- expo-image-picker: To allow users to pick images from their device.
-- expo-location: To access the device's location.
-- @react-native-async-storage/async-storage: For local storage of messages when offline.
-- react-native-maps: To display maps for location messages.
-- @expo/react-native-action-sheet: To provide action sheets for selecting images or location.
-Ensure all dependencies are installed by running npm install as mentioned in the installation steps

----

 ### Notes
 Authentication is currently anonymous only.
-For other auth types (Google, email/password), modify the Start.jslogic.
+For other auth types (Google, email/password), modify the Start.js logic.
 The app uses AsyncStorage to cache messages for offline viewing.
 Only minimal Firebase rules are configured.
 Consider updating Firestore/Storage rules before deploying to production.